Simplifying Remittance Payments with a Mobile Application Developed at 42

 Obsaa: The most difficult part hasn’t started yet, but it will be the business side.
 We need to see how much revenue we will be getting to look into additional costs.

-Lexi: We are all beginner/new programmers, learnings new technologies, understanding architecture: how you structure your applications, what technology you want to use, how you want users to interact with the app.
+Lexi: We are all beginner/new programmers, learning new technologies, understanding architecture: how you structure your applications, what technology you want to use, how you want users to interact with the app.

 Brandon: In the beginning it was basically the same thing, learning a new language, learning how that works, learning a whole bunch of things, languages and frameworks.